orkes-io/docs/docs/templates/examples/keep-worker-running-until-condition-true.md

 We are leveraging the output data to hold the context across polls, and once it reaches the desired state, we exit `IN_PROGRESS` and mark the task as `COMPLETED`.

-Go ahead and try [this worker](https://developers.orkes.cloud/workflowDef/poll-until-condition-workflow) in a workflow in our playground environment.
+Go ahead and try [this worker](https://developers.orkes.cloud/workflowDef/poll-until-condition-workflow) in a workflow in our Developer Edition environment.
 We have already configured this in our sandbox, so it should run when you test.

 :::tip Language agnostic
 Such workers can be implemented in any of the languages.